Ohmydish.com

 https://ohmydish.com/recipe/risotto-milanese

-Finely dice the onion and grate the parmesan cheese.
+Dice the onion as finely as possible and grate the Parmesan cheese.

 Risotto Milanese